MicrosoftDocs/cloud-adoption-framework/docs/govern/conduct-risk-assessment.md

 ## Analyze risks

 - *Evaluate risk probability.* Evaluate the probability of each identified risk occurring.
-Consider factors like exposure to threats, existing controls, and historical data.
+Consider factors like exposure to threats, existing controls, historical data, industry trends, and emergent threats.
 The governance team coordinates this analysis but may require specialized input from security experts and department heads.

 - *Determine risk impact.* Determine the potential impact of each risk on the organization.
 This includes financial loss, reputational damage, operational disruption, and legal implications.
 The cloud governance team, in collaboration with finance, legal, and operational leaders, assesses these impacts to understand the broader organizational consequences.